“I love acting. It is so much more real than life.”—Oscar Wilde

-To remind the world — and at-risk LGBTQ youth — that our community, with its distinct history and perspective, often leads the way in flagging great film and TV.
+To remind the world—including bullies, bigots and at-risk LGBTQ youth—that our community, with its distinct history and perspective, often leads the way in heralding great and unusual film and TV.

 To champion the art of witty, wise and historically knowledgeable film and TV criticism and entertainment journalism.

 To provide fellowship, camaraderie and career support in a time of change and uncertainty in the media.

-To remain active year to year, members must be able to show they are currently and regularly writing, reporting and/or editing pieces about television and/or film for at least one legitimate media outlet, be it print, TV, radio or online.
+To remain active year to year, members must be able to show they are currently and regularly writing, reporting and/or editing pieces about television and/or film for at least one legitimate, paying media outlet.
+Stand-out bloggers are welcome on occasion.